lanl-ansi/PowerModelsGMD.jl/README.md

 #### GIC → AC-OPF

 Solves for the quasi-dc voltages and currents, then uses the calculated quasi-dc currents through the transformer windings as inputs to an AC-OPF optimal power flow specification and calculates the increase in transformer reactive power consumption.
+Configure the setting first, then run.
+Note that the solve_gmd_decoupled function requires the PowerModels AC polar power model, and therefore depends on PowerModels.jl.
 This specification was implemented with nonlinear ac polar relaxation.
 For example:
 ```